User Agreement for PayPal Services

 Payments may be subject to a Chargeback and reversed at a later time.
 If this occurs, you may be required to pay a Chargeback fee as set out in our Combined Financial Services Guide and Product Disclosure Statement.

 The buyer’s Card provider has determined a payment should be reversed.

 If your buyer files a claim about a counterfeit item they may be required to obtain documentation from a qualified third party to substantiate their claim.
 The payment may be reversed.

 It is against the law to sell a counterfeit item.

-6.2 By opening a business account, you agree that you are not establishing an account to be used primarily for personal, domestic or household purposes.
+6.2 By opening a personal account, you warrant that you are using it primarily for personal, domestic or household purposes.